Is Water Flossing A Better Alternative To Regular Flossing?

 Which technique would best suit me and is water flossing a better alternative to regular flossing?
 Both methods have vast benefits that, in addition to brushing and using mouthwash, clean and take care of your oral health.
 Studies have shown that users who water floss have noticed a greater reduction in gum bleeding and plaque when using a manual toothbrush, in comparison to the group who use dental floss.
 Other studies indicate that many dentists still recommend traditional flossing, moreover, or instead of water flossing.

 The best option for you is one you will stick to, enjoy and develop a routine habit.
 Certain individuals prefer the control from regular flossing, others enjoy the deep-clean feeling obtained after using an oral pulsating irrigator.
-Regardless of which option gravitates towards you the most, always speak to your dentist about any concerns in order to discover the best option for you.
+Regardless of which option gravitates towards you the most, always speak to your dentist about any concerns in order to discover the best option for you and let you know whether water flosser is a better option than regular flossing.